Why not a spiral?

 Everybody dance now should be NYC’s motto for re-vitalization.
 Scratch that.
 Biden & Harris motto for recovery.
 Not long ago, you could dance any hour of the day and night in NYC.
 Time to give restaurants and clubs a tax break to present live music and dance across the country; offer period dancing in the parks (every period — 1980s, 1880s, 1780s…).
 Bring back recess to let kids jump and run!

 Ralph Lee knew how to jostle minds and hearts.
 The imaginative puppet maker brought an inclusive, organic mindset to his Halloween parade in the 1970–80s.
 Recall his giant spider climbing the tower of Jefferson Market Library.
 Assigned to a fire escape to dance with my friends in his demon-vowel costumes, I know first-hand that his Ralph’s parade transported us into a magical/mystical pagan ritual.

-Anna Halprin, still with us at age 100, explored dance’s power to put Nature back in human Nature.
+Anna Halprin, who just died at age 100, explored dance’s power to put Nature back in human Nature.
 She immersed herself in trees, and lay naked in mud to absorb its energy.
 Trisha Brown asked her dancers to walk, parallel to the ground, down a skyscraper in her 1971 happening “Walking On The Wall.”
 Philippe Petit tiptoed on high wires between towers in NYC and Paris.
 Shocking, awe-inspiring, daring us all to re-set our ideas of propriety and logic.

 This article was written in preparation for a chat/panel/screening hosted by the National Arts Club on May 10, 2021, as invited by Dawn Lille.